 Lancaster Pie & Coffee

 I’m not going to beat around the bush here – I wasn’t crazy about the coffee at Lancaster Pie & Coffee.
-The espresso in the oat milk cappuccino that I ordered wasn’t very strong, it struggled to compete with the oat milk flavor.
+The espresso in the oat milk cappuccino that I ordered wasn’t very strong, to the point where it struggled to compete with the oat milk flavor.
 It kind of felt like the coffee was an afterthought.
 It seems like their main draw is the pie anyway, which is likely why pie comes first in their name.
 I’m personally not a fan of pie (much to the disappointment of my husband) but the smell of them almost tempted me anyway.
 They have the option to buy a full pie or just by the slice so you can try multiple flavors!

 Lancaster Pie & Coffee